How much does a Construction Estimator make?

 How to earn more as a Construction Estimator?

-- Networking: Build a strong professional network.
-Connections can lead to job opportunities and insights into higher-paying roles.
+- Networking: Building a strong professional network can lead to better job opportunities.